Discover DBCC CheckIdent: Top 5 Usage

 Disadvantages of this DBCC command are given below for more clarity & better understanding:

 If identity values are reset improperly using this DBCC command, there may be significant data integrity concerns.
-Primary key conflicts or data mismatches may result from improperly modified identity values.
+Improperly modified identity values may result in primary fundamental conflicts or data mismatches.

 2. Manual Process

 This DBCC command must be manually entered, which might be time-consuming and error-prone.
-When selecting the RESEED option, it is crucial to determine and input the new beginning value precisely.
+When selecting the RESEED option, it is crucial to precisely determine and input the new beginning value.

 3. Unwanted Consequences

-Resetting identity variables without fully comprehending the data flow of the application may have unwanted results.
-It’s critical to take the wider effect on data linkages into account.
+Resetting identity variables without fully comprehending the application’s data flow may have unwanted results.
+It’s critical to take the broader effect on data linkages into account.

 4. Application Dependency

-If the connections or logic in your application largely rely on identity values, changing these values might cause problems if done improperly.
+If the connections or logic in your application primarily rely on identity values, changing these values might cause problems if done improperly.

 5. Lack of Automation

-Automation is lacking in this DBCC command, despite the fact that it has management capabilities.
-For example, it is unable to automatically increase identity values by a certain amount.
+Automation is lacking in this DBCC command, although it has management capabilities.
+For example, it cannot automatically increase identity values by a certain amount.

 6. Performance Impact

-Due to the table locks gained during the procedure, running this DBCC command on big tables may have an adverse effect on performance.
-Concurrent access to the table may be impacted by this.
+Due to the table locks gained during the procedure, running this DBCC command on big tables may hurt performance.
+This may impact concurrent access to the table.

 Syntax

-The syntax of DBCC CHECKIDENT command is given below:
+The syntax of the DBCC CHECKIDENT command is given below:

 DBCC CHECKIDENT (TableName , {NORESEED} | {RESEED, NewReseedValue})